 Surveying the Social World (SSW) is a research incubation initiative designed to provide UI faculty with high quality nationally representative survey data tailored to their own social science research questions.
 The data are to be used to develop proposals for submission to extramural funding agencies or to publish peer-reviewed journal articles, books, or book chapters.

 SSW awardees receive end-to-end survey support from our CSSI research services team, which includes survey administration, programming, testing, deployment, and IRB compliance.
-Survey data on the awardee’s research topic will be collected from a nationally representative panel sample of 1000 adult respondents.
-The awardee will be given the opportunity to submit up to 35 survey questions to the panel.
-See below for additional details regarding the survey specifications.
+Survey data on the awardees’ research topics will be collected from nationally representative panel samples of 1000 adult respondents.
+Applicants may not restrict their proposed samples to subpopulations (e.g., only men, only the elderly, or only hospital workers).
+Awardees will be given the opportunity to submit up to 35 survey questions to the panel.
+See below for additional details regarding survey specifications.

 How to Apply